mmattamala/docker_setup/README.md

 The available images can be found in [DockerHub](https://hub.docker.com/u/mmattamala)

 ## Acknowledgments
-The setup here is inspired by learnings and snippets by Simone Arreghini and Jonas Frey (ETH Zurich).
+The setup here is inspired by advice and snippets by Simone Arreghini and Jonas Frey (ETH Zurich).

 ## General overview